 This is why everyone should own and know how to use tourniquets.

-Sometimes abbreviated TQ, tourniquets are an indispensable tool to stop bleeding everyone hopes they’ll never have to use.
+Sometimes abbreviated TQ, tourniquets are an indispensable tool to stop severe bleeding everyone hopes they’ll never have to use.

 Up until May 6th, 2019, the CoTCCC only recommended the first three tourniquets.
 The rest are recent recommendations.